Peacock (streaming service): Distribution

 In April 2023, as part of its multi-year partnership with Meta Platforms, a Peacock app was launched for Meta Quest virtual reality headsets.
 In November 2023, grocery delivery service Instacart announced an agreement to offer Peacock to subscribers of its Instacart+ service.

 In July 2025, ahead of the 2025–26 NBA season, Peacock announced that it would raise its prices by approximately $3 to $10.99 (Premium) and $16.99 (Premium Plus) per-month respectively.
 It was also reported that the service would be trialing a new "Select" tier at $7.99 per-month with a subset of its content, including a selection of library content and current NBC and Bravo programming, and no live sports content.

 In September 2025, NBCUniversal announced a deal with Walmart to add Peacock to Walmart+, giving members a choice between it and Paramount+ and the option of switching between the two every 90 days.

 In October 2025, NBCUniversal and Apple announced a deal where both companies would offer a discounted bundle of the Apple TV streaming service and Peacock, while also offering Family and Premier subscribers of Apple One a discount on Peacock's Premium Plus tier.
-As part of the deal to entice users into the bundle, NBCUniversal would offer up to 3 episodes of select Peacock series to Apple TV subscribers, while Apple would offer up to 3 episodes of select Apple Original series to Peacock subscribers.
+As part of the deal to entice users into the bundle, NBCUniversal would offer up to three episodes of select Peacock series to Apple TV subscribers, while Apple would offer up to three episodes of select Apple Original series to Peacock subscribers.

+In July 2026, NBCUniversal announced a partnership with YouTube, in which Peacock content and live events will be integrated into YouTube Premium for U.S. subscribers at no additional cost in 2027.
+As part of the agreement, it was also reported that YouTube would subcontract NBC Sports to produce "certain live sporting events" for distribution on the platform (NBC had previously produced an NFL broadcast for YouTube in 2025).